Storms Are Stressful. The Insurance Process Shouldn’t Be.

 If your roof took a hit and you’re considering an insurance claim, the last thing you need is guesswork — or worse, getting taken advantage of by a contractor who disappears with your deposit.

-What’s Going On in the Roofing Industry Right Now?
+What’s Going on in the Roofing Industry Right Now?

 You’ve probably seen the headlines: